 Anecdotal stories on the Internet relate that during periods of higher stress the trimethylaminuria is worse.
 This is not hard to imagine as stress can result in a person sweating.
 Also, stress can disrupt digestion and upset blood sugar levels, hormone levels, gastrointestinal microbiota and many other body functions.

-If a person consumes too many TMAs or other aggravating foods, then this exceeds the liver’s ability to oxidize the TMA to TMAO and their body’s ability to handle the excess.
+If a person consumes too many TMAs or other aggravating foods or has gut dysbiosis, then this exceeds the liver’s ability to oxidize the TMA to TMAO and their body’s ability to handle the excess.
 More information about dietary issues is provided below.

 Disease states such as viral hepatitis or a kidney or liver